Associate Professor (Linguistics); Director (Language & Brain Lab)

-Dr. Masako Hirotani is an Associate Professor of Linguistics and Cognitive Science.
-She received her PhD in psycholinguistics from University of Massachusetts Amherst in 2005.
-After the completion of her PhD, she spent two years at Neuropsychology Department, Max Planck Institute for Human Cognitive Brain Sciences, Leipzig, Germany for her postdoctoral fellowship.
+Dr. Masako Hirotani is an Associate Professor of Linguistics.
+She received her PhD in psycholinguistics from University of Massachusetts, Amherst.
+After the completion of her PhD, she was a postdoctoral researcher at Neuropsychology Department, Max Planck Institute for Human Cognitive and Brain Sciences, Leipzig, Germany.
 Dr. Hirotani is investigating the mechanisms of human language processing.
 Her current research interests are focused on the following areas: 1) adult sentence processing, 2) use of auditory information in sentence processing by adults and children, and 3) neural correlates for language processing.

 She is the director of the Carleton’s newly established Language and Brain Laboratory.
 She is also a member of the Carleton’s Centre for Applied Cognitive Research (CACR) and the Visualization and Simulation (VSIM) Centre.

 - LING 1001: Introduction to Linguistics I

 - LING1002: Introduction to Linguistics II

 - LING 3601 / PSYC 3709: Language Processing and the Brain

 - LING 3603 / PSYC 3508: Child Language